By Simon Pollard

 Illustrations: Full-colour throughout

-Buy at Te Papa Store
+Buy at The Genius of Bugs at Te Papa Store

 Finalist for the 2017 New Zealand Book Awards for Children and Young Adults in the Elsie Locke Award for Non-Fiction category.